 A nice to have or will it move the needle?

-The Women’s World Cup is over, the Cricket World Cup is almost finished at the time of writing.
+From the Women’s World Cup to England’s dramatic comeback in the Ashes, a summer of exceptional sporting events is coming to a close.
 When the broadcast industry breaks down its stands and heads home with an IBC hangover it’ll then be time for the Rugby World Cup to kick-off in Japan.
 2020 will see 2019’s year of sport and raise it a European Championships in Football (men’s) in June then almost immediately after, the greatest sporting stage of all, the Olympic Games.

 The best way to enjoy these famous sporting events is in person to soak up the electric atmosphere they create.
 But for those of us not lucky enough to be there in person – either by winning ballots, volunteering or attending corporate hospitality – we’ll be enjoying a great view from the comfort of our living rooms, or snatching the odd OTT stream on our mobiles during the commute.